5 Health Benefits of Kids Playing Outside

 Getting your kids to play outside isn't just fun - it's good for them!
 Here are five health benefits that come from getting your kids outside.

-From team sports to a friendly neighborhood game of tag, there are many benefits that come from kids playing outside.
+From team sports to a friendly neighbourhood game of tag, there are many benefits that come from kids playing outside.
 However, most parents will argue that the benefits that matter the most are the ones that affect their child's physical and mental health.

-A study published by the American Academy of Ophthalmology found that kids who spend time playing outside are at a reduced risk of developing "myopia," or nearsightedness.
+A study published by the American Academy of Ophthalmology found that kids who spend time playing outside are at a reduced risk of developing "myopia," or near-sightedness.
 The team of researchers found that a child's chances of developing myopia dropped by two percent for each additional hour spent outdoors, per week.
-The study concluded that getting kids to spend more time outdoors could be a "simple strategy" to reduce the progression and development of nearsightedness in children.
+The study concluded that getting kids to spend more time outdoors could be a "simple strategy" to reduce the progression and development of near-sightedness in children.

 Ross believes that getting kids to play outside - and, specifically, engaging in unstructured play - promotes a wide range of skills:

 "On a playground, not everyone gets to go down the slide first.
 Going to a playground with your kids is not just about running around and being active, but it's also about learning social skills, executive functions, and behavioural skills as well through play."

 In fact, the University of Missouri-Kansas' School of Education found that outdoor play has many brain-boosting benefits for kids, starting in infancy.
 The paper explains that outside play fosters "social, emotional, and cognitive competencies" in kids, including strengthening the language and communication interactions between young children who play together at the park.

 Huang notices the benefits of playing outside with her own kids.
 "The difference I see is both of my children have a high attention span comparatively speaking, and much more self-directed (they want to investigate things), where other kids might just sit back."